lloesche/valheim-server-docker/README.md

 ```
 All existing configuration in /config/valheimplus/valheim_plus.cfg is retained and a backup of the old config is created as /config/valheimplus/valheim_plus.old before writing the new config file.

-There are a few undocumented environment variables that could break things if configured wrong.
-They can be found in [`defaults`](defaults).

 # Deployment